Devildude4427/FlightFinder/README.md

 Current options/abilities of the program:

 - Creates a simple GUI and web server
-- Connects to a SkyScanner API, but does not yet display responses
+- Allows a user to enter an airport, and returns round-trip flight quotes

 ### Prerequisites